 According to Fraser, the mismatch of budget and bid is most often due to one or more of these five reasons:

 1. Your budget was not properly stress-tested against your intended scope of work

 To a certain extent, you and your architect are operating in the dark when it comes to how much a project will cost.

-“Even architects with years of experience may not have a strong sense of cost, because every renovation project is unique,” says Bolster’s Patterson.
+“Even architects with years of experience may not have a strong sense of cost, because every renovation project is unique,” says Fraser.

 The traditional approach is to figure out a project’s cost once you reach the end of the planning process—but by then, bids may come back as much as 90 percent over the initial budget.
 This late in the game, renovators may find themselves eliminating aspects of their project that they would have known to cut from beginning, had they been armed with more accurate pricing information.

 “Why should renovators pay for architects to design things they can’t afford?”
-Patterson points out.
+Fraser points out.

-This is why before design begins, Bolster produces a Cost Estimate, using an algorithm informed by data from similar Bolster projects, as well as professional estimates based on site visits, to provide a statistically accurate prediction of the cost of every project upfront.
-These Cost Estimates then enable owners to plan to their budget, and avoid getting hit by major sticker shock later.
+This is why before design begins, Bolster produces a cost estimate using an algorithm informed by data from similar projects, as well as professional estimates based on site visits, to provide a statistically accurate prediction of the cost of every project upfront.
+These cost estimates then enable owners to plan to their budget and avoid getting hit by major sticker shock later.

 2. Your architect didn’t consult with a contractor early enough in the design process